privacyint/website-guides/guide-steps/en/google-account-settings.md

 Adjusting Google account settings to protect your privacy

 # Summary #
 Google provides you with several options to protect the privacy and security of your account.
 However, most of them are not enabled by default.
-In this guide you'll learn how to adjust your Google account settings to protect your privacy and minimize tracking.
+In this guide we'll take you through some of these options so you can adjust your Google account settings to protect your privacy and minimize tracking.

 # Body #
 Google dominates online search.
 The company also owns YouTube and Android, with the latter [reportedly](https://www.macworld.co.uk/feature/iphone/iphone-vs-android-market-share-3691861/) making up nearly 75% of the global smart phone market share.
 We have [written](/node/2293) about the numerous problems that come from corporate concentration and the use of data by monopolistic companies, and there are numerous [examples](https://privacyinternational.org/corporateabusetimeline?tid=442) of Google's failure to protect its users.
 In this guide, we provide you with suggestions to help you protect the privacy of your Google account.